Shakespeare in the Park festivals: Minneapolis/St. Paul

 Classical Actors Ensemble has performed free outdoor Shakespeare in metro parks each summer since 2014 as well as touring educational productions into secondary schools each spring.

+Montana Shakespeare in the Parks

+Montana Shakespeare in the Parks (MSIP) is a traveling production company affiliate of Montana State University in Bozeman, Montana.
+MSIP produces the largest and longest-running Shakespeare in the Park production each year, with free shows in more than 65 communities across Montana, Idaho, Washington, North Dakota, and Wyoming.
+The company produces two shows each year (a comedy and a tragedy), alternating shows between communities.
+The MSIP season traditionally begins in May and ends in September with shows in Bozeman.
+MSIP also produces workshops and interactive plays for K-12 students.
+MSIP celebrated their 50th anniversary in 2022.

 Nashville

 The Nashville Shakespeare Festival presents free Summer Shakespeare productions in Nashville, Tennessee and Franklin, Tennessee every year in August and September.
 Winter Shakespeare takes place in January and February and often focuses on Shakespeare's works that are studied in schools across Tennessee.
 Founded in 1988, NSF has focused on making Shakespeare accessible to all communities through free and reduced-price tickets and rich educational offerings.

 New York City

 The original Shakespeare in the Park was founded in 1954 by Joseph Papp as the New York Shakespeare Festival, which eventually led to free public performances in Central Park.
 Since 1961 an outdoor amphitheatre, the Delacorte Theatre, has accommodated these productions.
 Many celebrity actors have worked the Delacorte.
 People often line up in the morning to assure tickets for the evening performance.
 Many seasons have featured works by other playwrights, including Bertolt Brecht and Samuel Beckett.